wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-deployment/includes/3-exercise-deploy-tenant-app-catalog.md

 - **What is your Web part name?**: Deployment Demo
 - **Which framework would you like to use?**: No framework

 After provisioning the folders required for the project, the generator will install all the dependency packages by running `npm install` automatically.
-When NPM completes downloading all dependencies, open the project folder in **Visual Studio Code**.
+When npm completes downloading all dependencies, open the project folder in **Visual Studio Code**.

 ## Disable tenant wide deployment